Erica Bannerman, Energy Manager

 The Sustainable Energy Program coordinates the County’s efforts to reduce energy consumption, cost, and greenhouse gas emissions in buildings and the transportation sector.
 This is achieved via the implementation of policies, plans, and programs listed below, in partnership with County agencies such as the Department of Environmental Resources.

-- 2008 Energy Policy
+- Energy Policy for Government Operations

 - Energy Efficiency and Conservation Strategy

-- Energy Performance Contracts
+- Energy Performance Contracting

 - Utilities Management Program

 - Draft Climate Change Action Plan

 Why Conserve Energy?